 - 1. Shut off unit, including pilot.
-Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 37). - 3.
-Blow air through the ports/slots and holes in the burner. - Check injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle.
+Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 25). - 3.
+Blow air through the ports/slots and holes in the burner. - Check the injector holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the injector holder.